Frequently Asked Questions

 Are the sessions confidential?

-• If I believe you are at serious risk of harming yourself or someone else
+- You are at serious risk of harming yourself or someone else (including child abuse or exploitation)

 How many sessions will I need?

-This depends on your individual circumstances.
+This depends on your individual circumstances, goals for counselling and your progress.
 We’ll explore this together in your initial session.
-Some people benefit from short-term work, while others may find longer-term or open-ended counselling more helpful.
-Your needs, preferences, and availability will all be taken into account.
+Some people benefit from short-term work, while others may find longer-term or open-ended counselling more helpful especially for deeper work.
+I am very guided by where you are in your life and within yourself.
+We will do regular check-ins and reviews during the counselling work to assess where you are and the future of the counselling work.

 What happens if I’m late to a session?